TL;DR

 Whitelist Approach (WhitelistVideo):

 The Security Implication: Blacklist systems have infinite attack surfaces.
-Kids only need to find one bypass method.
+Kids only need to find one bypass method out of dozens.
 Whitelist systems are mathematically secure—if something isn't on the approved list, it's blocked.
+Period.

 1. VPN Apps (The #1 Bypass Method)